mousepawmedia/devdocs/source/tools/python.rst

 Python3 Development Environment
 ######################################

-We use Python 3.7 (or later) for a lot of our application and GUI development.
+We use Python 3.10 (or later) for a lot of our application and GUI development.
-PySide2 is our GUI toolkit.

-We recommend either VSCode or Atom as our main Python IDE, although you can use whatever you're most comfortable with.
+We recommend :ref:`vscode` as your main Python IDE.

 .. _python_installing: